jw-12138/cwgi-docs/src/pages/client-side.md

 When the deployment is done, you should be able to get a URL like `https://cwgi-cli.workers.dev`, and you can replace the URL in the pre-built bundle with this one.

-Also, remember to set a custom domain for this worker in order to use it in the main land China.
+Also, remember to set a custom domain for this worker in order to use it in the Mainland China.

 ## Functions and options